 Another major thing that is often wasted on a bigger home is your time.
 When we first moved in we spent an entire summer working the yard, painting and redecorating.
 I honestly don’t know if we spent more money on all the repairs or more weekly hours doing labor.

 If you are wanting to downsize your house, I’m guessing this is a big part of the reason why.
 It was for us.
-Not only were yard work and house repairs exhausting, just the daily tidy-up and bathroom scrub down was about to drive me insane.
+Not only were yard work and house repairs exhausting, but just the daily also tidy-up and bathroom scrub down was about to drive me insane.

 That’s why it’s good to take an inventory of your time:

-Based off your time and budget, now is a good time to make a game plan.
+Based on your time and budget, now is a good time to make a game plan.
 If you are strapped for cash and strapped for time, then you are probably a good candidate for a downsized house and upsized budget.

 Now is the time to figure out if you need both or if just one area might need a little bit of work.
-If you are already to jump full-swing into this thing, then I want to tell you how we did it and survived.
+If you are all ready to jump full-swing into this thing, then I want to tell you how we did it and survived.
 Downsizing a house and paying off debt at the same time.